Galloping in fast-growth natural merge sorts: Refined complexity bounds

 \begin{definition} Let~$\T$ be a merge tree, and let~$R$ and~$R'$ be the children of a run~$\ovR$.
-The \emph{split run} of~$\ovR$ is defined as the rightmost leaf of~$R$ if~$r \geqslant r'$, and as the leftmost leaf of~$R'$ otherwise.
-The length of that split run is then called the \emph{split length} of~$\ovR$, and it is denoted by~$\sle(\ovR)$.
-Finally, the quantity~$\log_2(\ovr) - \max\{\log_2(r),\log_2(r')\}$ is called \emph{growth rate} of the run~$\ovR$, and denoted by~$\gr(\ovR)$. \end{definition}
+The \emph{split run} of~$\ovR$ is defined as the rightmost leaf descending from~$R$ if~$r \geqslant r'$, and as the leftmost leaf descending from~$R'$ otherwise.
+The length of that split run is then called the \emph{split length} of~$\ovR$, and is denoted by~$\sle(\ovR)$.
+Finally, the quantity~$\log_2(\ovr) - \max\{\log_2(r),\log_2(r')\}$ is called \emph{growth rate} of the run~$\ovR$, and is denoted by~$\gr(\ovR)$. \end{definition}

 \begin{lemma} Let~$\T$ be a merge tree induced by \PeS.
 We have~$\gr(\ovR) \ovr + 2 \sle(\ovR) \geqslant \ovr$ for each internal node~$\ovR$ of~$\T$. \end{lemma}

 \begin{proof} Let~$R = R_{i \ldots k}$ and~$R' = R_{k+1 \ldots j}$ be the children of the run~$\ovR$.
 We assume, without loss of generality, that~$r \geqslant r'$.
 The case~$r < r'$ is entirely symmetric.
 Definition~\ref{def:tree:PeS} then states that